-For total hip replacements, the anesthesiologist may perform an injection next to your spinal column to decrease perioperative pain.
+For total knee replacements, the Anesthesiologist may perform an injection next to one of the nerves that goes to the knee.
 The injection is designed to help cut down the pain without making the muscles weak; this ensures that you can perform early rehabilitation, crucial in achieving maximum mobility.
 In addition to the injections (or blocks), you may receive anti-inflammatory medicines, pain modulators and narcotics to achieve the lower pain scale goals.
 This multi-modal regimen minimizes the use of narcotics and the drowsiness, nausea and constipation that they are known to cause.
 Pain management is very individualized and what may work for one patient may be very different from another.
 We take pride in providing personalized care.